Workable/g3/README.md

 ```

 #### Options:
-- --tone: The tone used
+- --tone: The tone to use
-- --jira: The jira ticket(s) referenced
+- --jira: The jira ticket(s) to reference
-- --include: Include a phrase you want
+- --include: A phrase you want to include
-- --edit: On a commit
+- --edit: The hash of the commit you want to rephrase

 ### PR